Cadia-Ridgeway mine: Ground water

 On 22 July 2022, water from an aquifer entering a ventilation shaft caused all underground production to cease while visual and other examinations were undertaken.
 Underground production was affected for several weeks.
 Processing of ore stored above ground was continued.

+Environmental issues

+In 2023, Cadia Holdings Ltd was convicted and fined a total of $350,000 by the New South Wales Environmental Protection Authority (EPA) for three offences relating to breaches of clean air regulations in November 2021, March 2022, and May 2023.
+EPA testing had shown the mine was emitting 11 times the legal limit of dust containing heavy metals.

+In February 2026, a class-action lawsuit was filed by local residents alleging contamination of over 2,000 nearby properties with arsenic, heavy metals, and other chemicals emitted from the mine.